skryv/external-documentation/docs/config/tutorials.md

 These video tutorials give step-by-step instructions on how to do some common basic configurations to build your process.

-## I want to create a subsidy request form for the citizen
+## I want to create a request form for the citizen

 In this tutorial, we will build a basic process so a citizen can submit a request form for a subsidy via the front-office.